 Photo credit: Joe Coca

 Geometry Man Tapestry by Karen Donde Karen stumbled upon this design while designing a sample for her Certificate of Excellence.
 She was arranging random geometric shapes in her design software when "Geometry Man" appeared!
 Create your own "Geometry Man" or try out other geometric designs.
-Either way, this is an easy way to jump right onto the woven wall hanging trend.
-You'll learn to weave straight lines, curves, and diagonals, all with seamless weft joins.
+Either way, this is an easy way to jump right into weaving your own wall hanging.
+You'll learn to use a cartoon as well as how to weave straight lines, curves, and diagonals, all with seamless weft joins.

 Make a Tapestry Loom Stand from an Art Easel